Published by MBA Skool Team, Last Updated: September 29, 2021

 Lego is one of the biggest block toy brand in the world.
 Lego was not just restricted to toys but it also entered a much broader space in the market.
 It started as a toy manufacturing company but it had also become a great marketer.
 Following are the products or services in its marketing mix which is offered to all customers:

-• Video Games – by Lego Media International Limited – games include Lego Island, Star Wars, Indiana Jones, Batman, and Marvel Superheroes more recent being a game based on The Lego Movie.
+Video Games by Lego Media International Limited include Lego Island, Star Wars, Indiana Jones, Batman, and Marvel Superheroes more recent being a game based on The Lego Movie.
 Board games by Lego Games include some popular games like Minotaurus, Creationary & Ramses Pyramid.

-• Films and Television – The release of the movies led to the shortage of Lego products in the store and there were huge amounts of pre-orders.
+The release of the movies led to the shortage of Lego products in the store as there were huge amounts of pre-orders.
 Some popular movies released are Lego: The Adventure of Clutch Powers, The Lego Movie, The Lego Batman Movie etc.

-The brand also offers books and magazines like The Ultimate Book, Star Wars etc. A Children’s’ clothing – Legowear clothes by Kabooki, a Danish company, under the license from Lego group.
+The brand also offers books and magazines like The Ultimate Book, Star Wars etc. A Children’s’ clothing called Legowear offers clothes by Kabooki, a Danish company, under the license from Lego group.
 It produces clothes for children until the age of twelve.